-- 36. An APRA-regulated entity would typically ensure that existing and emerging information security vulnerabilities and threats pertaining to critical and sensitive information assets are identified, assessed and remediated in a timely manner.
+- 39. An APRA-regulated entity would typically ensure that existing and emerging information security vulnerabilities and threats pertaining to critical and sensitive information assets are identified, assessed and remediated in a timely manner.
 This includes information assets which are not critical or sensitive but could expose those information assets that are critical or sensitive.
-Accordingly, an APRA-regulated entity could: - a) implement mechanisms that access and analyse timely threat intelligence regarding vulnerabilities, threats, methods of attack and countermeasures; - b) engage with stakeholders (including Government, industry participants and customers) regarding threats and countermeasures, as appropriate; - c) develop tactical and strategic remediation activities for the control environment (prevention, detection and response) commensurate with the threat; and d) implement mechanisms to disrupt the transitions between the phases of an attack.
-Under the 'cyber kill chain' the phases can include reconnaissance, weaponisation, delivery, exploitation, installation, command and control and actions on objectives.
+Accordingly, an APRA-regulated entity could: - a) implement mechanisms that access and analyse timely threat intelligence regarding vulnerabilities, threats, methods of attack and countermeasures; - b) engage with stakeholders (including Government, industry participants and customers) regarding threats and countermeasures, as appropriate; - c) develop tactical and strategic remediation activities for the control environment (prevention, detection and response) commensurate with the threat; and - d) implement mechanisms to disrupt the various phases of an attack.
+Example phases include reconnaissance, vulnerability exploitation, malware installation, privilege escalation, and unauthorised access.